Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version6/day27/README.md

 # What am I working on?

-I am going to be adding all the time for each level to display a total time taken for ALL the levels in the game finished screen.
+I am going to be adding all the time for each level to display a total time taken for ALL the levels in the game over screen.